-Penalty: each semester's clinical paperwork must be accompanied by a current Preceptor Signature Verification Sheet, or the student's paperwork cannot be accepted for grading Hill College Diagnostic Medical Sonography/Echocardiography Program Student Evaluation of Clinical Facility
+Penalty: each semester's clinical paperwork must be accompanied by a current Preceptor Signature Verification Sheet, or the student's paperwork cannot be accepted for grading

+Hill College Vascular Technology Program Student Evaluation of Clinical Facility
-Name: Clinical Site: Clinical Supervisor: Dates of Clinical Experience: to

-Please use this worksheet to evaluate the effectiveness of your clinical experience.
-The information will be held in strict confidence and is designed to provide input for planning future clinical experience by the Echo staff.

-- I. ACADEMIC PREPARATION: Based on your clinical experience at this facility, do you feel your on-campus classroom and laboratory instruction was adequate to prepare you to perform in the clinical environment at a beginning level?
-(Circle one). - A. Classroom and laboratory work provided adequate preparation. - B. Classroom and laboratory work was not adequate to prepare me to function in a clinical environment. - C. List subject areas or topics that you feel should have been presented or presented in greater detail prior to beginning clinical experience.
-Be as specific as possible. - 1.
+Nan ne: Clinical Site: ical ervisor : Dates of Clinical Experience: to info ormati se this worksheet to evaluate the efficient will be held in strict confidence inical experience by the vascular st and is designed to I. do y ADEMIC PREPARATION: Base you feel your on-campus classroom pare you to perform in the clinical each. and laboratory ins struction was adequate to A. Classroom and laboratory work p provided adequate preparation. В. Classroom and laboratory work va clinical environment. was not adequate to o prepare me to function in C. List subject areas or topics that ye presented in greater detail prior to as possible. • 1.
+2. 3.

-Hill College Diagnostic Medical Sonography/Echocardiography Student evaluation of clinical facility
+Hill College Vascular Technology Student evaluation of clinical facility